SSP972/RAG_system_with_gemini/README.md

 # Retrieval-Augmented Generation System for Insurance Policy Chatbot

 ## Project Overview
-This project develops a Retrieval-Augmented Generation (RAG) system using the LlamaIndex or LangChain framework to create a chatbot capable of answering questions about insurance policy documents.
+This project develops a Retrieval-Augmented Generation (RAG) system using the LangChain framework to create a chatbot capable of answering questions about insurance policy documents.
 The system aims to improve accessibility and understanding of insurance policies by providing accurate and relevant responses to user queries.

 ## Project Goals
 - Develop a chatbot to assist users in understanding insurance policies.